-There is one particular case for assigns and ensures clauses of function contracts where formal parameters of functions cannot refer to the label Post.
-In such clauses formal parameters always refer implicitly to the label Pre, and any \at construct can modify the interpretation of formal parameters.
+There is one particular case of assigns and ensures clauses of function contracts where formal parameters of functions cannot refer to the label Post.
+In such clauses formal parameters always refer implicitly to the label Pre, and no \at construct modifies the interpretation of formal parameters.